Alpha particle

 Alpha particles have a net spin of zero.
-Due to the mechanism of their production in standard alpha radioactive decay, alpha particles generally have a kinetic energy of about 5 MeV, and a velocity in the vicinity of 4% of the speed of light.
-(See discussion below for the limits of these figures in alpha decay.)
-They are a highly ionizing form of particle radiation, and (when resulting from radioactive alpha decay) usually have low penetration depth (stopped by a few centimetres of air, or by the skin).
+When produced in standard alpha radioactive decay, alpha particles generally have a kinetic energy of about 5 MeV and a velocity in the vicinity of 4% of the speed of light.
+They are a highly ionizing form of particle radiation, with low penetration depth (stopped by a few centimetres of air, or by the skin).

-However, so-called long range alpha particles from ternary fission are three times as energetic, and penetrate three times as far.
+However, so-called long-range alpha particles from ternary fission are three times as energetic and penetrate three times as far.
 The helium nuclei that form 10–12% of cosmic rays are also usually of much higher energy than those produced by nuclear decay processes, and thus may be highly penetrating and able to traverse the human body and also many metres of dense solid shielding, depending on their energy.
 To a lesser extent, this is also true of very high-energy helium nuclei produced by particle accelerators.